devRant-Community/Community-Programming-Book/book/languages/erlang/conclusion.md

 ## Regarding authors

-This chapter was made by [Konrad Nachtigall "Unrooted"](https://github.com/Unrooted).
+This chapter was made by [Konrad "Unrooted" Klawikowski](https://github.com/Unrooted).